Let's talk about pet allergies

 Some ways to stop your pet from stuffing up your nose:

-- Buy a HEPA filter to eliminate allergens
+- Buy a HEPA filter to eliminate allergens.
+These will eliminate a huge amount of the allergens in your living space.

 What if you’re already doing these things and still experience symptoms?